JoeBarnett1224/GaiaToCSV/README.md

 - pytest-astropy
 - pytest-rerunfailures

-These packages can installed by opening a new terminal in Jupyter Notebook and using the following command:
+These packages can be installed by opening a new terminal in Jupyter Notebook and using the following command:

 ```pip install [Insert package name here.]```